 MU 591 Thesis (3)

-Taken in conjunction with MU 547.
-Requires completion of the approved research or clinical project, and a written thesis.
+Taken in conjunction with MU 547 (Thesis Presentations).
+Requires completion of an approved research or clinical project, and a written thesis.
 Requires adherence to SMWC Thesis Preparation Guidelines and correct use of APA style.
 Prerequisite: MU 590.